MekhyW/UnityWasapiAudio/README.md

 This is an updated version of my little Unity audio visualization library including a VFX Graph example.

-Instructions (Unity 2020.x, HDRP):
+Instructions (Unity 2022.x):

 1: Clone / download

 2: Open in Unity

 3: IMPORTANT!
-If you are going to be making a build using this, you need to go to Edit -> Project Settings -> Player -> Other Settings -> Api Compatibility Level and set it to ".NET 4.x".
-Otherwise you will get a kernel exception upon trying to run Unity Player.
+If you are going to be making a build using this, you need to go to Edit -> Project Settings -> Player -> Other Settings -> Api Compatibility Level and set it to ".NET Framework".
+Otherwise you might get a kernel exception upon trying to run Unity Player.

 4: Play some music on your computer